CenterForSpatialResearch/investors-flip-investigations/README.md

 [Department of Records.
 “Real Estate Transfers.”
 Open Data Philly.
 Last updated October 2019, ](https://www.opendataphilly.org/dataset/real-estate-transfers)

 [Department of Planning and Development.
 “Land Use.”
 Open Data Philly.
 Last updated May 23, 2018, ](https://www.opendataphilly.org/dataset/land-use)

+for github demo this is a new piece of text